pangeo-data/pangeo-cmip6-cloud/docs/overview.rst

 -------------------
 To organize the data there is a list of keywords, each with a `controlled vocabulary <https://github.com/WCRP-CMIP/CMIP6_CVs>`_ which has been developed over the many CMIP iterations.
 The keywords categorize the model data in the many ways we might want to search the data.
-For example, to find all available 3 hourly precipitation data from the pre-industrial control runs, we only need to specify the variable, frequency and experiment name.
+For example, to find all available 3-hourly precipitation data from the pre-industrial control runs, we only need to specify the variable, frequency and experiment name.
-The modeling centers all agreed to use the same keywords, each with its own controlled vocabulary.
 In this case, the keywords ``['variable_id', 'table_id', 'experiment_id']`` will have the values ``['pr', '3hr', 'piControl']``.
 The data are structured in this cloud repository using 8 of these keywords in this order::